 Here’s What We Will Observe Together

-However, even after chapter 2 you probably don’t feel like switches are much of a big deal.
-That’s because I haven’t taken taken you far enough into switches yet.
-In this chapter we are going to get to a place where we automate one or more switches.
+However, even after Chapter 2, you probably don’t feel like switches are much of a big deal.
+That’s because I haven’t taken you far enough into switches yet.
+In this chapter, we are going to get to a place where we automate one or more switches.
 We are going to learn how to remotely activate a switch (and associated circuit).
 Once we see how easily that can be done and as we continue our journey into seeing that almost everything is a switch, it will open up a lot of ideas for interesting things you can do.

 Quick Example Idea

-Hopefully that sparked some ideas for you and has generated some excitement about the things you are going to know how to do as you learn more.
-To get to those projects I want to insure that you really understand the basics of switches.
+Hopefully, that sparked some ideas for you and has generated some excitement about the things you are going to know how to do as you learn more.
+To get to those projects, I want to ensure that you really understand the basics of switches.